Haveli: History

-The term haveli originates from Arabic word hawali, meaning "partition" or "private space", term which was popularized under Mughal Empire.
+The term haveli originates from the Arabic word hawali, meaning "partition" or "private space", a term which was popularized under the Mughal Empire.
 Early havelis served Muslim rulers of the Indian subcontinent and became an important architectural component of urban environments under the Mughals.
 Although the term havelis originated from Indo-Islamic architecture, the existence of multi-story homes and courtyards in the region is claimed as early as 3300 BCE.

 During the medieval period, the term haveli was also applied by some Vaishnava sects to refer to their temples in Gujarat under the Mughal Empire and Rajputana kingdoms.
 The generic term haveli eventually came to be identified with townhouses and mansions of the merchant class.